-As a recommendation, front leading edge of spread fences, corners, etc. should be sloped at 45° (with a margin of +- 5°) to a point 20cm below the highest point of the leading edge.
-Solid top spread fences-there should be nothing protruding from the front of a fence such as a half round which a horse may catch a leg on as it comes upwards in its jumping trajectory.
+As a recommendation, front leading edge of spread fences, corners, etc. should be sloped at 45° (with a margin of +- 5°) to a minimum 20 cm below the highest point of the leading edge.
+Solid top spread fences-there should be nothing protruding from the front or top of a fence such as a half round which a horse may catch a leg on as it comes upwards in its jumping trajectory.

-Ascending fences - the front of any spread fence, such as a house or flower box, must be no less than 25cms from the height of the fence unless it is rounded.
+Ascending fences - the front of any spread fence, such as a house or flower box, must be no less than 25 cms from the height of the fence unless it is rounded.